 An employee on leave of absence may continue coverage under the Comprehensive Medical Program, Dental Assistance Plan, Group Life Insurance Plan and Long Term Disability Plan.
 The employee is responsible for their share of premium payments during the leave.
 The University may, under certain circumstances, recover insurance premiums paid during the leave if the employee fails to pay his or her portion of the premium.
-Employees continue to earn pension credit during a leave of absence provided they return to work upon termination of the leave of absence.
+Upon return from unpaid LOA, you will receive service credit and contributions if continuing in an eligible paid position.
 Questions may be referred to the Benefits Office (617-496-4001).

 An unpaid leave of absence is counted as continuous service for all other benefits that have a length of service requirement, such as tuition assistance, disability benefits and longer-service vacation accrual.

 d) Reinstatement of Employment

 An employee returning from an unpaid leave of absence of no more than 90 days will be returned to their position (provided it still exists) or to an equivalent position with equivalent pay and employment benefits in the same department.
 There is no guarantee of return to work for leaves lasting longer than 90 days.
 All conditions of the leave agreement must be established and agreed to in writing prior to the start of the leave.